Incubation period · Quick answer

 4-42 days

-CDC timing for HPS due to Andes virus
+CDC monitoring range for HPS due to Andes virus

 Window ends